yuvraj24/WhatsApp-Clone/web-client/README.md

 ## Getting Started ✨

-This project follows the same steps as compared to Whatsapp web in order to access your chat.
+This project follows the same steps as compared to Whatsapp web in order to access your chat information.
 * The very first page of the project displays a Qr Code which you have to scan from your logged in mobile app.
 * On successfull completion of scan you will be redirected to the home page where in you can see your chats & status.